Pan Seared Halibut

 Instructions

 - Heat the olive oil in a large non-stick skillet over medium-high heat.
 Place the halibut on the hot oil skin side up, and cook without touching until golden, about 4 minutes.
-Carefully flip the halibut and continue cooking until you reach your desired doneness, 3 to 4 more minutes.
+Flip the halibut and continue cooking until you reach your desired doneness, about 3–4 more minutes.

 Notes